-High bloodsugar in dogs is rates as a very serious condition, which can lead to increased thirst, depression, hyperactivity, obesity, anxiety, kidney infection and an enlarged liver, to mention just a few symptoms.
+High blood sugar in dogs is rated as a very serious condition, which can lead to increased thirst, depression, hyperactivity, obesity, anxiety, kidney infection, and an enlarged liver, to mention just a few symptoms.

 This condition can lead to a chronic condition called Diabetes, which is a complex disease caused by either a lack of the hormone insulin or an inadequate response to insulin.
 When a dog does not produce insulin or cannot utilize it normally, his blood sugar levels will elevate.

 How can I help prevent diabetes in my dog?

 By keeping your dog active, and taking your dog for a walk at least once a day.
 Exercise can play a role in diabetes prevention and management as it helps regulate blood sugar levels and reduce weight gain.
 Dogs, just like people, need enough exercise to work off the calories they consume.

 Does my pet's diet contribute to a diabetic diagnosis?

 Many pets battle these days with diabetes which is often caused by poor nutritional diets that are incredibly high in fat, sugar, and carbohydrate content.